Halochkin/JoiEvents/docs/2_EventToEvent/2_Intro_EventComposition.md

    it uses the state from this collection of event in its event composition.
    The chapter uses a `long-press` event as its example.

-   1. triple-click.
+   1. `triple-click`.
 Illustrate how state for the event is stored and then used in the filter and makeEvent phases.

-   2. naive mouse dragging.
+   2. `naive mouse dragging`.
 Illustrate how additional trigger functions are added once the start of a sequence has occurred.
 Discuss the performance of global trigger functions, and how best to keep things efficient.

-   3. setTargetCapture, ie. use the start of the event as the target for the later composed events in the sequence.
+   3. `setTargetCapture`, ie. use the start of the event as the target for the later composed events in the sequence.

-   4. setEventTypeCapture, ie. use the replaceDefaultAction pattern + add css properties such as touch-action and user-select.
+   4. `setEventTypeCapture`, ie. use the replaceDefaultAction pattern + add css properties such as touch-action and user-select.

 Discuss how it is important not to have the trigger event listeners on high frequent events, and